Houston Astros shortstop Carlos Correa's bat speed is back — and baseballs are soaring. (Photo by F. Carter Smith)

 Houston Astros fans are back to packing Minute Maid Park.
 (Photo by F. Carter Smith)

-Houston Astros shortstop Carlos Correa knows how good he can be.
+Houston Astros shortstop Carlos Correa always shows plenty of heart.
 (Photo by F. Carter Smith)

 Carlos Correa is back to making all the plays at shortstop.
 (Photo by F. Carter Smith)